cppan/packages/README.md

 See some notable libraries below.
 All are prefixed with `pvt.cppan.demo`.
 Many of them were taken from master, so do not consider as stable!

 1. boost 1.60.0 (not all libraries are tested)
-1. boost experimental libs (from incubator): fit, di
+1. boost experimental or new libs: fit, di, hana
 1. sqlite3
 1. gsl (should be microsoft.gsl)
 1. google's protobuf, googletest, highwayhash